 Photo credit: Rundetaarn

 Since its unveiling in August 1913, the Little Mermaid - inspired by H.C.
-Andersen's famous fairytale and gifted by Danish brewer Carl Jacobsen - has delighted visitors from around the world.
-Unlike the romanticized Disney adaption, the statue reflects the darker, original version of the tale.
+Andersen's famous fairy tale and gifted by Danish brewer Carl Jacobsen - has delighted visitors from around the world.
+Unlike the romanticized Disney adaptation, the statue reflects the darker, original version of the tale.
 Her melancholic expression symbolizes longing and unfulfilled love.

 Over the years, The Little Mermaid has become an iconic symbol of Denmark.
 Despite facing multiple acts of vandalism, two beheadings, and even attempted destruction, these incidents have only increased her popularity and cemented her status as a beloved landmark.